 - Microfiber drying towel

 That’s everything you’re going to need to follow the steps in this article.
-And of course, you need some money.
+And of course, you need some coins to put into the machine.
 Now, finally, let’s see how I do it.

 Step 1: Spray Wheels With a Wheel Cleaning Solution